Cajon joy / drumming magic

 Below is an 8 song practice playlist.
-When a new song is added, it appears at the top, gets pushed down each day, and drops off the bottom after 8 days.
-The 8 song set keeps your daily practice session to between 30-45 minutes.
+When a new song is added it appears at the top, gets pushed down, and drops off the bottom as other new songs are added.
+The 8 song set keeps your daily practice session to between about 30-45 minutes.

 My favorite songs tend to be those that have drum beats you can tap your toes to, but there is nothing particularly magical about my list.
 I’m almost 60 years old, so if you’re 15 years old, my “old man music” may not appeal to you.
 If you prefer to choose your own songs go right ahead.
 I’d recommend you create your own playlist to practice to.
 That way you get to practice songs multiple times, and work in new songs occassionally.
 But, anything that inspires you to play more is worth trying.
 If there is anything I can do to help you, feel free to contact me any time.

 Yeah… it’s basically a box you sit on and hit… a drum.

 Why am I talking about cajons?

 Music is a powerful tool, and can help a great deal in your quest for happiness.
 Music is composed of rhythm, melody, and harmony.
 Rhythm is the part of music, as a drummer, that has always appealed to me.
 I believe rhythm is the “heart beat” of not just music, but life, and has great power.
 It’s also accessable to everyone at any time.
 Everyone has experienced the joy of clapping along to a song.
 When you’re doing that, you’re drumming.
 Let me be clear… you’re already a drummer.
 I hope to convince you that since you’re already a drummer, you can explore the power of drumming further, and use it’s power to make your life happier.

 It’s about joy, happiness & peace of mind